LabCorp OnDemand offers at-home testing for COVID-19 and a range of other health concerns.

 - user guide and instructions

-When you order a kit, you’ll first be asked a few questions about your symptoms or exposure and how you’ll pay for the test kit.
-Labcorp can bill the cost of the test kit to your health insurance company, but kits are also provided free of charge through federal funding for people who are uninsured or who meet certain criteria.
+When you order a kit, you’ll first be asked a few questions about your symptoms or exposure, and how you’ll pay for the test kit.
+LabCorp can bill the cost of the test kit to your health insurance company, but kits are also provided free of charge through federal funding for people who are uninsured or who meet certain criteria.
+You can also pay for the test out of pocket.

-To receive a test kit at no charge, you must meet the following criteria:
+To receive a test kit at no charge, you must meet the following conditions:

 - you have mild symptoms of COVID-19